erudifi/frontend-test/README.md

 - Super bonus point: is there a way you can intelligently guess a users' location, to prefetch fields? (hint: you can assume the user is on a mobile phone that has mobile chrome)

 ## Resources

+### Libraries

+Feel free to use Bootstrap, Antd or any other component libraries.
+We are not looking for HTML/CSS skill, but your ability to work with APIs and React performance.

 ### APIs: